Malachi Boateng: Dundee (loan)

 On 18 July 2023, Boateng joined Scottish Premiership club Dundee on a season-long loan.
 He would make his competitive debut later that same day in an away Scottish League Cup group stage win against Bonnyrigg Rose.
 Boateng had a successful season with Dundee, making 36 total appearances and helping the club finish in the top six of the 2023–24 Scottish Premiership before returning to his parent club.

 Heart of Midlothian

 On 3 August 2024, Boateng joined Scottish Premiership club Heart of Midlothian on a three-year deal for an undisclosed fee.
 He made his debut for Hearts on the same day, coming on as a substitute in the league opener against Rangers.

 Plymouth Argyle

 On 3 February 2025, Malachi signed for English club Plymouth Argyle on a three and half-year contract for an undisclosed fee.
 Boateng made his debut on 9 February, coming on as a substitute in a memorable FA Cup victory over Premier League club Liverpool.
 On 23 August 2025, Boateng scored his first goal for the Pilgrims, netting the only goal in a league win at home to Blackpool.
+Boateng went on to start all 46 league games in the 2025/26 season.